WheelerJT/WheelerJT/README.md

 ## About Me

-+ I am 19 years old
++ I am a 19 year old from 🌲🌲Oregon🌲🌲
-+ I live in 🌲🌲Oregon🌲🌲
 + I enjoy introspective lyrical rap & listening to podcast
 + Currently self-teaching through various resources to become a Full-Stack Software Engineer